DeadSpheroid/Text-Style-Transfer/Transformer/README.md

 Then run Transformer.ipynb to create and train the transformer on the given data.

 The weights of the transformer are saved under /weights/model_weights/

+# Results
+A few inference examples available at the end of the notebook are shown here:

+**Input:** For you, Posthumus,  So soon as I can win the offended king,  I will be known your advocate:

+**Prediction** : you , posthumus , as soon as i can win the offend king , i will be known as your servant .

+**Ground truth**: As for you, Posthumus, as soon as I can calm the upset king, I will speak in your defense.

+***
+**Input:** : None but the king?

+**Prediction:** nothing but the king ?

+**Ground truth:** Only the king?